 OPERATION WARM DAYLIGHT | THE FALL OF SILENT ECHO

-The people of Vaifen have carried on with their lives, oblivious of the sacrifices that soldiers and agents have taken to keep and uphold peace.
-Certainly so, there have been times when ethical and moral boundaries have been overstepped when engaging in clandestine operations, and Silent Echo was not exempt from it — but in spite of that, the general populace has much to owe to these groups, Silent Echo most specially.
+The people of Vaifen have carried on with their lives, oblivious of the sacrifices that many soldiers and agents have taken to keep and uphold peace.
+Certainly so, there have been times when ethical and moral boundaries have been overstepped when engaging in these clandestine operations, and Silent Echo was not exempt from it — but in spite of that, the general populace has much to owe to these groups, and to Silent Echo most specially.

-Each mission, each operation, clandestine or not, is a tale of its own, regardless of their nature.
+Each mission, each operation, clandestine or not, is a tale of its own regardless of its nature.
 Many have thankfully ended in a resounding success.
 Some, however, have ended in failure, and others have ended in abject tragedy.

-Silent Echo was dispatched to deal with that situation, as it demanded no less than the most elite unit in the nation.
-As such, General Traxler rallied his team, at the time, comprised of seven fine soldiers: ███████████, ███████████████, ████████████████, ██████████████, ██████████, ███████████, and Commander Erron Leitner.
+Silent Echo was dispatched to deal with the situation, as it demanded no less than the most elite unit in the nation.
+General Traxler rallied his team, at the time, comprised of seven fine soldiers: ███████████, ███████████████, ████████████████, ██████████████, ██████████, ███████████, and Commander Erron Leitner.
 An eighth member, ██████████████ served as Silent Echo’s operator.

-The intel was solid and the plan was carefully laid out: Infiltrate the camp at the dead of night, sweep the place up, and return to the city of Ternion by sunrise, hence the operation was given the name of “Warm Daylight.”
+The intel was solid and the plan was carefully laid out: Infiltrate the camp at the dead of night, sweep the place up, and return to the city of Ternion by sunrise.
+Hence the operation was given the name of “Warm Daylight.”

-The Silent Echo team had been unwillingly led to a trap. █████████’s camp was not the final ditch refugee of the remnants of an insurgent group — the enemy forces therein were much higher than all preliminary reports, and the facility itself was carefully constructed to become the tomb of Silent Echo, down to the last minute detail.
+The Silent Echo team had been unwilling led to a trap. █████████’s camp was not the final ditch refugee of the remnants of an insurgent group — the enemy forces therein were much higher and far better armed than all preliminary reports suggested.
+The facility itself was carefully remodeled to become the tomb of Silent Echo, down to the last minute detail.

 Silent Echo had no way out, but the Nation’s best and finest ops group would not go out without a fight.
-Even though they were vastly outnumbered, Silent Echo was able to hold their ground and even reach a standstill — however, no matter how hard they tried, the team was taken down one by one, until only General Traxler and Erron Leitner were the last two alive.
+Even though they were vastly outnumbered, Silent Echo was able to hold their ground and even reach a standstill — however, no matter how hard they tried, the team was taken down one by one, until only General Traxler and Erron Leitner were the last two men alive.

 All Erron Leitner could do was to run and observe the final explosion of the facility’s large fuel canisters and explosives as the sun rose on the horizon, embracing the nation with its warm daylight.

 In their final hour, SIlent Echo had turned the tide and achieved their mission’s objective, but at a great cost.

 A forest fire ensued.
-You can conceal and redact an operation to the point that you can vanish it from any record, but you cannot hide a forest fire of that magnitude.
+You can conceal and redact an operation to the point that you can vanish it completely from any record, but you cannot hide a forest fire of that magnitude.
 What Vaifen’s Intelligence Center did instead was to present a narrative and create context so as to obfuscate the truth of that night.

 Following the aftermath of such a disastrous mission, an extensive investigation was carried out.
 No one wanted to take the fall for it, and accusative fingers were pointed far and wide.

-Others chose to blame Commander Leitner instead, but the young man stoically defended himself, and there is not a single piece of evidence that suggests that he had anything of the sort.
-He was ascended to the rank of Commander and honorably discharged.
+Others chose to blame Commander Leitner instead, but the young man stoically defended himself, and there is not a single piece of evidence to accuse him of having betrayed his team.
+Erron Leitner was ascended to the rank of Commander and honorably discharged.

 General James Exley, the new Director Vaifen’s Intelligence Center, is one of the few that know of Warm Daylight, and he often looked back at both that tragic night and Silent Echo as a whole when structuring and creating the proposal for the Gestalt unit.

 Silent Echo’s moral and ethical quandaries were cause of concern for many during the first years of its existence, and those are examples General Exley does not with to repeat with Gestalt.
-He and Traxler never saw eye to eye, and they had many differences in the past, not just with regards to ethics and methods, but it would be remiss to let all of the good aspects Silent Echo to fade away, which is why Exley chose Erron Leitner to be the prime candidate to lead his proposed Gestalt Unit.
+He and Traxler never saw eye to eye, and they had many differences in the past, not just with regards to ethics and methods of engagement, but it would be remiss to let all of the good aspects Silent Echo to fade away, which is why Exley chose Erron Leitner to be the prime candidate to lead his proposed Gestalt Unit.